 Nowadays the High Street is full of emporiums of what is locally known as ‘Hippy Tat’ – crystal shops, witchy supply stores, even the flower shop, Enchanted Florals, sells broomsticks and fairy catching nets.
 We still don’t have any big High St chain stores, and the Co-op supermarket sells a wide range of wholefoods.

 As some of the window displays in the photographs show, especially the ones I photographed at night, Glastonbury shopkeepers have a way of making things you don’t really need, or even want, look particularly attractive.
-Lilith have consistently brilliant displays – one Christmas they had a full size unicorn.
+Lilith have consistently brilliant displays – one Christmas they had a full size unicorn (Jan 2018 Note: Lilith have now closed and been replaced by Wildwood).
 Little Imps Toy Shop have a treehouse on display that I would very much like to live in – should I ever find myself miniaturised.
 It makes for a very different High Street, which is colourful and interesting, the streets might not be paved with gold, but they are often strewn with glitter.
 If you want a fridge or a pair of knickers or a rucksack you go to Street Village a couple of miles away.

 A special mention in the ‘simply ridiculous category’ must go to the Buddha Maitreya Soul Therapy Centre.
 Amongst other things they offer Buddha Maitreya Metatron Mat Healing.
 Apparently lying on one of these “Applies the sacred geomancy of the Vesica Pisces.
 This alignment is applied by Buddha Maitreya synergistically with the Metatron’s Mat that is based on the cosmic geomancy of Christ using an electromagnetic grid incorporating copper fabric tape with neodymium rare earth magnets at each intersection and small etheric weaver crystals”.
 This sounds like utter codswallop to me, but as Glastonbury consistently demonstrates, it takes all sorts to make a world.